 Examples of Bandwagon Fallacy

-- If a student thinks that he/she should choose the medical stream in college because his/her parents are the doctors, it is the bandwagon fallacy.
-Chances are that the student may be good in other fields or areas, or he/she may have zero interest in being a doctor, but just because his/her parents are doctors does not mean that the same will be the better carrear for that student also.
+- If a student thinks that he/she should choose the medical stream in college because his/her parents are doctors, it is the bandwagon fallacy.
+Chances are that the student may be good in other fields or areas, or he/she may have zero interest in being a doctor, but just because his/her parents are doctors does not mean that the same will be the better career for that student also.

 - You must have seen the craze of imprinting tattoos in many people.
 Well, the idea behind printing the tattoo is what matters.
 If you want to imprint a tattoo because you like that particular tattoo a lot, that seems ok, but if you want to imprint a particular tattoo just because some celebrity have had imprinted it, and all of your friends are imprinting that tattoo, then you may need to reconsider your decision of imprinting tattoo.
-Because, if you are imprinting the tattoo only because the majority of the people are doing so, you are felling prey to the bandwagon fallacy.
+Because, if you are imprinting the tattoo only because the majority of the people are doing so, you are falling prey to the bandwagon fallacy.
 The chances are you may regret this permanent choice of imprinting tattoo after a few years.

-- The common statements like ‘All of my friends are going to the party this Saturday night, so I should also go,’ ‘Most of my friends are opting for the management course, hence I should also choose that,’ and ‘Almost everyone is in favour of that political party, I should also vote for that party,’ represent the bandwagon fallacy.
+- The common statements like ‘All of my friends are going to the party this Saturday night, so I should also go,’ ‘Most of my friends are opting for the management course, hence I should also choose that,’ and ‘Almost everyone is in favor of that political party, I should also vote for that party,’ represent the bandwagon fallacy.